 - To keep abreast of the news and industry trends

-- To obtain fresh ideas relevant to their work
+- And to obtain fresh ideas relevant to their work

 Of course, some just want to relax and procrastinate, but such people usually are not willing to pay for content anyway.

 If you chose a webinar format for the course, do not write the word “webinar” in all headlines and invitations.
-There are plenty of synonyms you can use; after all, you are not required to call a webinar by its name.
+You can use plenty of synonyms; after all, you are not required to call a webinar by its name.

 Don’t get me wrong – I love webinars.
 They work for my clients and me.

-However, try alternatives such as special course, master-class, guide, training to reach out to those participants who only see webinars as a form of marketing.
+However, try alternatives such as special courses, master-class, guides, and training to reach out to those who only see webinars as a form of marketing.

 How to Formulate the Online Course Topic